NEXT UP ON this.

 A university degree can help you broaden your network and even access the ‘hidden’ jobs market.

-‘Students develop networks at university that routinely lead to employment,’ Walker explains.
+‘Students develop networks at university that routinely lead to employment,’ Hahn explains.
 ‘This might be through membership of student societies and clubs, through networks with others studying in the same field, or via connections to academics.’

 ‘Any degree at Deakin also offers opportunities to round out your CV and make you more attractive to prospective employers.
 I’m talking about work experience placements and internships as well as the incredible opportunity to study overseas.’

 There’s no question a uni degree gives you an edge in the jobs market, enabling you to apply for graduate roles and career opportunities that simply aren’t accessible to non-degree holders.